Prajwal208V/PreapBytes/css/README.md

 </p>

 * The first is always the **selector**, it tells the browser which element or elements of the web page will be styled.
-* Next is the **declaration block**, which begins with the opening curly brace { and ends with the closing }, between the curly braces are specified formatting commands (declarations), which are used by the browser to stylize the selected selector element.
+* Next is the **declaration block**, between the curly braces are specified formatting commands which are used by the browser to stylize the selected selector element.
-* Each **declaration** consists of two parts: the property and its value.
-The declaration must always end with a semicolon (;).
-You can omit the ; only at the end of the last declaration before the closing curly brace.
-* A **property** is a formatting command that defines a specific style effect for an element.
-Each property has its own predefined set of values.
-After the property name, a colon is specified, which separates the property name from the valid value.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>